dbmedialab-archive/reader-critics/README.md

 cd api
 npm install
 ```
-Of course, `yarn` works file as well!
+Of course, `yarn` works fine as well!

 Initialise your local MySQL with a database and user:
 ```